-Principal Executive Offices
+Principal Executive Offices and Internet Address

-Our principal executive offices are located at 2501 Cedar Springs, Dallas, Texas 75201 and our telephone number is (214) 953-9500.
-Our website is located at www.crosstexenergy.com.
+Our principal executive offices are located at 2501 Cedar Springs Rd., Dallas, Texas 75201 and our telephone number is (214) 953-9500.
+Our website is located at www.enlink.com.
 We make available our periodic reports and other information filed with or furnished to the Securities and Exchange Commission, the "SEC" or the "Commission," free of charge, through our website, as soon as reasonably practicable after those reports and other information are electronically filed with or furnished to the Commission.
-The information on our website is not part of this prospectus, and you should rely only on information contained or incorporated by reference in this prospectus when making a decision as to whether or not to invest in the common units.
+The information on our website is not part of this prospectus supplement or the accompanying base prospectus, and you should rely only on information contained or incorporated by reference in this prospectus supplement or the accompanying base prospectus when making a decision as to whether or not to invest in our common units.